 French violinist Alexandra Soumm is a multi-faceted artist who is equally at home in concerto and chamber repertoire.
-Orchestras with which she has collaborated in recent years include the Orchestre National du Capitole de Toulouse, Zurich Chamber Orchestra, Lausanne Chamber Orchestra, Trondheim Symphony, National Philharmonic of Russia, Israel Philharmonic, NHK Symphony, Tokyo Metropolitan Symphony and Tokyo Symphony.
-As a chamber musician, she has given recitals at the Auditorium du Louvre (Paris), Palais des Beaux Arts (Brussels), Wigmore Hall (London), City of London Festival and Toppan Hall (Tokyo).
-She has also appeared at international festivals such as Schleswig-Holstein, Mecklenburg-Vorpommern, Deauville, Menton, Montpellier, St Denis, Strasbourg, Verbier and the Sommets Musicaux de Gstaad.
+Orchestras with which she has collaborated in recent years include the Orchestre National du Capitole de Toulouse, Zurich Chamber Orchestra, Danish National Symphony, Helinski Philharmonic, Trondheim Symphony, Israel Philharmonic, NHK Symphony, Tokyo Metropolitan Symphony and Tokyo Symphony.
+As a chamber musician, she has given recitals at the Auditorium du Louvre (Paris), Palais des Beaux Arts (Brussels), and Wigmore Hall (London).
+She has also appeared at international festivals such as the City of London Festival, Deauville, Montpellier, MDR Musiksommer, Schleswig-Holstein, Mecklenburg-Vorpommern, Verbier, Sommets Musicaux de Gstaad and Varna.
 She is very involved with the Seiji Ozawa International Academy in Switzerland and has been taking part in the project for the past 10 years.

-In the spring of 2008 Alexandra’s debut recording of the Bruch and Paganini concertos was released on the Claves label.
+In the spring of 2008 Alexandra’s debut recording of concertos by Bruch and Paganini was released on the Claves label.
 Le Monde de la Musique described her interpretation as ‘displaying a passionate and lyrical personality’.
 Her second disc with Claves, a recording of the violin sonatas by Grieg, was released in spring 2010.

 Born in Moscow, Alexandra started to learn the violin with her father at the age of five and gave her first concert two years later.
 She later moved to Vienna to study with the renowned pedagogue Boris Kuschnir and won the Eurovision Competition in 2004.
 Now based in Paris, she, along with two friends, founded non-profit organisation Esperanz’Arts in 2012, which was the culmination of four years’ involvement in charity projects aimed at creating opportunities through the arts.
 In January 2013, Alexandra was named Godmother of the newly established El Sistema France.